kara-abdelaziz/Mic-2/README.md

    6. Multiplication.txt : the assembler code of the multiplication program, its allow understanding the generation of the binary version of the program.
 6. Project statement : directory containing text files for the description in french language of the processor and the architecture working.
    1. mini-projet.pdf : contains the project statement for students on how to implement Mic-2 (in french language).
-   2. mini-projet.pdf : same as the PDF version above, to be open with libre office.
+   2. mini-projet.odt : same as the PDF version above, to be open with libre office.
 7. ROMs : directory containing the display unit ROMs file.
    1. Ones digits.ROM : ROM file for the ones seven segment digit display.
    2. Tens digits.ROM : ROM file for the tens seven segment digit display.